caddyserver/caddy/README.md

 ## List of Improvements

 The following is a non-comprehensive list of significant improvements over Caddy 1.
-Not everything in this list is finished yet, but they will be finished or at least will be possible with Caddy 2 or Caddy Enterprise:
+Not everything in this list is finished yet, but they will be finished or at least will be possible with Caddy 2:

 - Centralized configuration.
 No more disparate use of environment variables, config files (potentially multiple!), CLI flags, etc.
 - REST API.
 Control Caddy with HTTP requests to an administration endpoint.
 Changes are applied immediately and efficiently.
 - Dynamic configuration.
 Any and all specific config values can be modified directly through the admin API with a REST endpoint.
-    - Enterprise: Change only specific configuration settings instead of needing to specify the whole config each time.
+    - Change only specific configuration settings instead of needing to specify the whole config each time.
 This makes it safe and easy to change Caddy's config with manually-crafted curl commands, for example.
 - No configuration files.
 Except optionally to bootstrap its configuration at startup.
 You can still use config files if you wish, and we expect that most people will.
-- Enterprise: Export the current Caddy configuration with an API GET request.
+- Export the current Caddy configuration with an API GET request.
 - Silky-smooth graceful reloads.
 Update the configuration up to dozens of times per second with no dropped requests and very little memory cost.
 Our unique graceful reload technology is lighter and faster **and works on all platforms, including Windows**.
 - An embedded scripting language!
 Caddy2 has native Starlark integration.
 Do things you never thought possible with higher performance than Lua, JavaScript, and other VMs.
 Starlark is expressive, familiar (dialect of Python), _almost_ Turing-complete, and highly efficient.
 (We're still improving performance here.)
 - Using [XDG standards](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html#variables) instead of dumping all assets in `$HOME/.caddy`.